CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 Predefined parameters in _tss_config.cfg_

 ```
-@rem tss_config.cfg: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no trailing space character
+@rem tss_config.cfg v05.27: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no trailing space character
 @rem Disk and folder path of data collection results, i.e. D:\MS_DATA - only use local disk, NOT a Onedrive or redirected Folder!
 _DataDisk=C
 @_DirWork=!_DataDisk!:\MS_DATA